 - geolocation.country - it shows which Netflix regional library the site redirects you to.

 Can You Optimize Netflix VPN Speeds?

 VPNs can slow down your speeds.
-It’s usually not noticeable, but if you have slow speeds to begin with (like 30-40 Mbps), it can be a problem.
-If they dip under 25 Mbps, for example, you won’t be able to stream Netflix in Ultra HD anymore.
+That's usually not noticeable, but it can be a problem if you have slow speeds to begin with (like 30-40 Mbps).
+If they dip under 25 Mbps, for example, you won't be able to stream Netflix in Ultra HD anymore.

 But don't worry - there are plenty of ways to increase VPN speeds.
 We outlined them all in this helpful guide.
 If you're in a rush, though, here are some quick tips that work well for Netflix speeds: